U.S. News Rankings

 |Ranking score and category|

-As a land, sea, and space grant institution, Auburn University receives federal funding for research projects that benefit the larger community.
-The school has an Urban Studio, where students can participate in community projects and a Rural Studio, aimed at finding housing solutions for residents of West Alabama.
+As a land, sea and space grant institution, Auburn University receives federal funding for research projects that benefit the larger community.
+The school has an Urban Studio, where students can participate in community projects, and a Rural Studio, aimed at finding housing solutions for residents of West Alabama.
 Research projects include storage facilities for nuclear waste.
-The university also offers unique programs, such as the only wireless engineering program in the country.
-Notable Auburn alumni include famed college football coach Vince Dooley and a handful of NASA astronauts—such as Kathryn Thornton, the second American woman to travel to space.
+The university also offers unique programs, such as the first wireless engineering program in the country.
+Notable Auburn alumni include famed college football coach Vince Dooley and a handful of NASA astronauts – such as Kathryn Thornton, the second American woman to walk in space.

 |School mission and unique qualities (as provided by the school):|